daemonraco/toobasic/README.md

 # TooBasic 0.1
 ## What is it?
 Well __TooBasic__ is a too basic php framework with some basic features.
 Its main reason for existence is to provide a simple and quick framework in which you can start right away building your site while __TooBasic__ takes cake of some common stuff.

+## Why would I use this at all?
+Well, there's no real reason, you'll probably find much better solutions in the first page of a google search, but if you want to try a simple framework, keep reading.

 ## Basic Features?
 __TooBasic__ provide some sort of solution to features like:
 * Services